tomn46037/ssl-ca/README.md

 They support revoking certificates.
 For instance, you would use this to revoke a certificate issued to a user to log into your server.

+There is also support files for generating CSRs will multiple subjectAltName entries in the manual-cert-generation/readme.txt file.
+You can use this to make a certificate that is valid for mutliple DNS names.

 They are bascially taken directly from

 https://jamielinux.com/docs/openssl-certificate-authority/index.html